princessleia1/heart-aptic/README.md

 # Heart-Aptic
-**Heart-Aptic** is a Fitbit Ionic and Versa Watch App that reads the current Heart Rate in BPM.
-Haptic Alerts to the user at High and Low BPM readings with a short 1 second "Bump" vibration alert.
-It provides real-time measurement from the Fitbit Device Heart Rate Monitor (HRM) sensor.
-This app uses [Fitbit SDK V3.1.0](https://github.com/Fitbit).
+**Heart-Aptic** is a Fitbit Ionic and Versa App that reads the current Heart Rate in BPM.
+Haptic Alerts to the user at High and Low BPM readings with a short 1 second "Bump" vibration alert. **Heart-Aptic** uses [Fitbit SDK V3.1.0](https://github.com/Fitbit).
 Work in Progress.

 ## Devices
 **Heart-Aptic** is built for Fitbit Devices: Ionic (348x250), Versa (300x300) and Versa Lite (300x300).